hasancanbiyik/Turkish_PETs/README.md

 - Annotating these examples to distinguish euphemistic and non-euphemistic uses of PETs.

 ## Overview
 Euphemisms are often used to soften sensitive topics or avoid harsh language.
-This project focuses on 64 Potentially Euphemistic Terms (PETs) in Turkish, providing valuable resources for tasks like euphemism detection and cross-linguistic analysis.
+This project focuses on 64 PETs in Turkish.

-This dataset includes 6,115 labeled examples, covering both euphemistic and non-euphemistic instances.
-The dataset focuses on 64 Potentially Euphemistic Terms (PETs) across various domains of sensitive language.
-Each instance is labeled and annotated with [PET_BOUNDARY] markers for easy identification of euphemistic phrases.

 ## Repository Contents
 ### Datasets